cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

 /// </summary>
 private void GetOpenVINOModels()
 {
-    // Get the paths for the .pt file for each model foreach (string dir in System.IO.Directory.GetDirectories($"{Application.streamingAssetsPath}/{openvinoModelsDir}"))
+    // Get the paths for each model folder foreach (string dir in System.IO.Directory.GetDirectories($"{Application.streamingAssetsPath}/{openvinoModelsDir}"))
     {
         string modelName = dir.Split('\\')[1];

         modelNames.Add(modelName.Substring(0, modelName.Length));

-        foreach (string file in System.IO.Directory.GetFiles(dir))
+        // Get the paths for the XML file for each model foreach (string file in System.IO.Directory.GetFiles(dir))
         {
             if (file.EndsWith(".xml"))